dealii/website/README.md

 ## Notes

- - Large asse files are stored in a separate git repository
+ - Large asset files are stored in a separate git repository
    <https://github.com/dealii/website-large_assets>

    You can check out the repository as a git submodule: